Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 Different types of brain cysts have their own characteristics and symptoms.

-The archonoid cyst of the brain is formed due to inflammation, it looks like a small bubble with fluid inside.
-It is located, as a rule, between the layers of the meninges of the brain, and can go unnoticed for a long time, it begins to cause unpleasant symptoms only when the pressure of the fluid in the bladder exceeds the total pressure inside the skull.
+An archonoid cyst of the brain is formed due to inflammation; it looks like a small bubble with fluid inside.
+It is located, as a rule, between the layers of the membranes of the brain, and can remain unnoticed for a long time; it begins to cause unpleasant symptoms only when the fluid pressure in the bladder exceeds the total pressure inside the skull.

-Symptoms of an archaoid cyst include severe pain, localized in one area of the head, vomiting, and nausea.
-Possible attacks of hallucinations and manifestations of epilepsy.
-When the tumor reaches a dangerous size, it causes the patient to paralyze one of the parts of the body, the so-called hemiparesis.
+Symptoms of an archonoid cyst include severe pain localized in one area of the head, vomiting and nausea.
+Attacks of hallucinations and manifestations of epilepsy are possible.
+When the tumor reaches a dangerous size, it causes paralysis of one part of the body, the so-called hemiparesis.
 Such neoplasms affect not only the physical health of the patient, but also provoke mental disorders, accompanied by memory loss, depression or inappropriate behavior.

-A cyst formed inside the brain is called retrocerebellar.
-It is formed inside the brain, replacing the destroyed brain cells of the gray matter.
-This type of tumor is divided into several subspecies.
+A cyst formed inside the brain is called a retrocerebellar cyst.
+It is formed inside the brain, replacing destroyed brain cells in the gray matter.
+This type of tumor is divided into several subtypes.

-Colloidal, called a tumor with slow development, contains inside a liquid similar to gelatin interspersed with tissue cells.
-When it appears, it blocks the flow of fluids, and contributes to the development of hydrocephalus.
+Colloidal, called a tumor with slow development, contains inside itself a liquid similar to gelatin interspersed with tissue cells.
+When it appears, it blocks the flow of fluids and contributes to the development of hydrocephalus.
 Most often localized in the left hemisphere.

-Dermoid- a tumor that is formed during abnormalities in intrauterine development or due to infections transferred by the fetus.
+Dermoid– a tumor formed due to abnormalities in intrauterine development or due to infections suffered by the fetus.
 Consists of cells of the epidermis, dermis, sebaceous glands.
 Most often it has a multi-chamber cavity.
-Inside which is a mass resembling fat.
-Usually located on the site of an overgrown embryonic cavity, the so-called fontanel;
+Inside of which there is a mass resembling fat.
+Usually located at the site of an overgrown embryonic cavity, the so-called fontanelle;

-Good to know: Encephalitis of the brain: signs, causes, varieties and treatment
+Useful to know: Encephalitis of the brain: signs, causes, types and treatment

-Epidermoid- These are congenital tumors, they usually develop at 5-7 weeks of gestation, often its presence in the fetus is not detected until birth.
+Epidermoid- these are congenital tumors, they develop, as a rule, at 5-7 weeks of pregnancy, often its presence in the fetus is not detected until birth.
 Most often localized in the cerebellum.
-Since the tumor develops very slowly and can be dormant for years, it is diagnosed in the adult population aged 30 to 40 years.
-With its growth, the tumor produces pressure on the brainstem and nerves inside the skull, often captures blood vessels and tissues.
+Since the tumor develops very slowly and can remain dormant for years, it is diagnosed in adults aged 30 to 40 years.
+As the tumor grows, it puts pressure on the brain stem and nerves inside the skull, and often invades blood vessels and tissues.

-A pineal neoplasm is the most difficult to diagnose, since it is localized in the depths of the brain and affects the pineal gland - the pineal gland.
-Such neoplasms often lead to disruption of puberty and slow growth.
+Pineal neoplasm is the most difficult to diagnose, since it is localized deep in the brain and affects the pineal gland - the pineal gland.
+These types of neoplasms often lead to disturbances in the processes of puberty and slow growth.

-Symptoms of cysts are quite wide.
-The patient may be disturbed by various symptoms, ranging from pain with severe pulsation, and ending with disorders of the psycho-emotional state.
-A tumor located deep in the brain can affect the functioning of the sense organs and cause hearing impairment, noise, hearing loss; visual disturbances, usually not permanent, occurring in the form of seizures, temporary darkening and clouding in the eyes, "flies", attacks of myopia, bifurcation.
-In addition, it is able to block the work of receptors and nerves, causing paralysis of a part of the body or limbs, which can be complete or partial, or lead to violations of the tactile functions of the skin.
+The symptoms of cysts are quite wide.
+The patient may be bothered by various symptoms, ranging from pain with pronounced pulsation to disorders of the psycho-emotional state.
+A tumor located deep in the brain can affect the functioning of the sensory organs and cause hearing impairment, noise, and hearing loss; visual disturbances, usually not permanent, occurring in the form of attacks, temporary darkening and clouding of the eyes, “spots”, attacks of myopia, double vision.
+In addition, it is capable of blocking the functioning of receptors and nerves, causing paralysis of a part of the body or limbs, which can be complete or partial or lead to disturbances in the tactile functions of the skin.

-Symptoms of this type also include dizziness, sudden loss of consciousness, numbness of the arms or legs, nosebleeds, and hallucinations.
-This is an incomplete list of symptoms caused by intracerebral neoplasms.
-In addition, tumors often do not manifest themselves for a long time, and their symptoms can appear sporadically and are attributed by patients to fatigue and stress.
-The brain, in which there is a cyst, sooner or later shows malfunctions in its work.
-It is important not to miss the symptoms and not to write them off for other diseases.
+Symptoms of this type also include dizziness, sudden loss of consciousness, numbness in the arms or legs, nosebleeds and hallucinations.
+This is an incomplete list of symptoms caused by intracerebral tumors.
+In addition, tumors often do not manifest themselves for a long time, and their symptoms can appear sporadically and be attributed by patients to fatigue and stress.
+The brain, which has a cyst, sooner or later exhibits malfunctions in its functioning.
+It is important not to miss symptoms and not attribute them to other diseases.

 Diagnosis of a brain cyst